This post may contain affiliate links, which means if you click through and purchase something using our links, we receive a small commission.

 You may want them to complete a task reply back to your email or do something fun this weekend.
 Each email should contain a call to action that encourages your readers to do something.

-The call to action in an email is more personalized and your readers will feel more inclined to take action especially hearing from you on a regular basis.
+The call to action in an email is more personalized, and your readers will feel more inclined to take action, especially hearing from you regularly.

 9. Email List Conversion Rates Are Usually Higher Than Social Media

 Have you ever noticed that social media posts move so fast?
 As soon as you post something, it begins to be pushed down to the bottom of the feed.